learn-co-curriculum/phase-0-html-using-browser-dev-tools/README.md

 ### Editing Images

-Now, right click on Alan Turing's picture on choose "Inspect".
+Now, right click on Alan Turing's picture and choose "Inspect".
 Right click on the image tag in the HTML and again select `Edit as HTML`.
 Let's replace the entire `<img>` tag with another image from a website.
 For example, you might change it to this: